javaee/jms-spec/README.md

 On 1st March 2011 a Java Specification Request (JSR) was submitted to the [Java Community Process](http://jcp.org/en/home/index) which proposed the development of JMS 2.0.
 This is [JSR 343](http://jcp.org/en/jsr/detail?id=343).

 On 21 May 2013 JMS 2.0 was released.
 This major update introduces a new simplified API and adds support for the injection of JMS connections into Java EE applications.
 It forms part of Java EE 7.
-Now that JMS 2.0 is released, JSR 343 moves into maintenance mode.
+Now that JMS 2.0 is released, JSR 343 moved into maintenance mode.

+In March 2015 JMS 2.0 Rev a was released.
+This is an errata release of JMS 2.0.

 In August 2014 a new Java Specification Request (JSR) was submitted to the [Java Community Process](http://jcp.org/en/home/index) which proposed the development of JMS 2.1.
 This was [JSR 368](http://jcp.org/en/jsr/detail?id=368).
 Following a review of priorities at Oracle, this JSR was withdrawn in November 2016.
 For more information see the [main JMS 2.1 page](/jms-spec/pages/JMS21).